navhaxs/LegacyMenuXposed/README.md

 Enforces the legacy menu ('3 dot menu') to be always visible in the onscreen navigation bar.

 The intention of this module is to provide a workaround so that my Samsung S4's stock apps remain usable **without a working hardware menu key**.
 Very handy if the capacitive back/menu buttons have been damaged (e.g. due to water damage).
-Of course, alternatively you could just flash a custom ROM like CM which properly supports the onscreen navigation bar in all its in-built apps.
+Of course, alternatively you could just flash a custom ROM like CM which properly supports the onscreen navigation bar in all its built-in apps.

 I recommend using this in combination with the [Hideable Nav Bar Xposed module](http://repo.xposed.info/module/ztc1997.hideablenavbar), which will ensure that stock apps like the **Samsung dialer** will be able to properly fit onscreen by hiding the navigation bar when needed.